Nexfinity/CakeyBot-Wiki/moderation/warnings.md

 You can view a user's warnings with the `/warnings <user>` command.
 This will show every warning the user has been given in that server and the status of it (if it is active or expired).
 If there's too many results, the embed will be paginated with buttons under the embed.

 ### With Dashboard
 You can also view warnings on our web dashboard.
-Once you log in and sleect a server, you can select the "[Warnings](https://cakey.bot/dashboard/public/warnings)" page on the left sidebar.
+Once you log in and select a server, you can select the "Warnings" page on the left sidebar.

 ## Remove Warnings
 Cakey Bot provides a few ways to remove and clear warnings from users.